Scarabaeus1031/NEXAH/tools/README.md

 ## 7. Visualization Tools

-These tools visualize system structures and simulation results.
+These tools visualize architectures and simulation results.

 Examples: